-73. Emphasizes the importance of nominating and electing the most highly qualified judges in accordance with article 36 of the Rome Statute, and for this purpose encourages States Parties to conduct thorough and transparent processes to identify the best candidates;
+69. Stresses the importance of nominating and electing as judges, qualified, competent and experienced persons of the highest quality and of high moral character, impartiality and integrity who possess the qualifications required in their respective States for appointment to the highest judicial offices, in accordance with article 36 of the Rome Statute, and for this purpose encourages States Parties to conduct thorough and transparent processes to identify the best candidates;

-74. Stresses the importance of elected judges who have made their solemn undertaking being available to take up their full-time service when the Court's workload so requires;
+70. Stresses the importance of elected judges who have made their solemn undertaking being available to take up their full-time service when the Court's workload so requires;

-75. Welcomes the report of the Bureau on the Advisory Committee on Nominations;
+71. Welcomes the report of the Bureau on the Advisory Committee on Nominations;

-76. Recalls its decision that the Advisory Committee on Nominations hold its sessions in The Hague or in New York, depending on the cost effectiveness of the particular venue;
+72. Recalls its decision that the Advisory Committee on Nominations hold its sessions in The Hague or in New York, depending on the cost effectiveness of the particular venue;

-77. Reiterates the importance of face-to-face interviews with candidates to the effective discharge of its mandate and stresses the responsibility of the nominating States to ensure that candidates attend a face-to-face interview with the Advisory Committee on Nominations;
+73. Reiterates the importance of interviews with candidates, including by videoconference or similar means, to the effective discharge of its mandate and stresses the responsibility of the nominating States to ensure that candidates attend an interview with the Advisory Committee on Nominations;

-78. Recalls the terms of reference of the Advisory Committee on Nominations of Judges of the International Criminal Court adopted by the Assembly via resolution ICC-ASP/10/Res.5, paragraph 19, and requests States Parties which may be considering nominations of their nationals as members of the Advisory Committee to bear in mind that the composition of the Committee should reflect, inter alia, "a fair representation of both genders";
+74. Recalls the terms of reference of the Advisory Committee on Nominations of Judges of the International Criminal Court adopted by the Assembly via resolution ICC-ASP/10/Res.5, paragraph 19, as amended via resolution ICC-ASP/18/Res.4, and requests States Parties which may be considering nominations of their nationals as members of the Advisory Committee to bear in mind that the composition of the Committee should reflect, inter alia, "a fair representation of both genders";

-J. Secretariat of the Assembly of States Parties
+I. Secretariat of the Assembly of States Parties

-79. Recognizes the important work done by the Secretariat of the Assembly of States Parties ("the Secretariat"), reiterates that the relations between the Secretariat and the different organs of the Court shall be governed by principles of cooperation and of sharing and pooling of resources and services, as set out in the annex to resolution ICC-ASP/2/Res.3, and welcomes the fact that the Director of the Secretariat participates in the meetings of the Coordination Council when matters of mutual concern are considered;
+75. Recognizes the important work done by the Secretariat of the Assembly of States Parties ("the Secretariat"), reiterates that the relations between the Secretariat and the different organs of the Court shall be governed by principles of cooperation and of sharing and pooling of resources and services, as set out in the annex to resolution ICC-ASP/2/Res.3, and welcomes the fact that the Director of the Secretariat participates in the meetings of the Coordination Council when matters of mutual concern are considered;

-80. Recalls the general oversight function of the Bureau over the Secretariat, as contained in the resolution establishing the Secretariat;
+76. Recalls the general oversight function of the Bureau over the Secretariat, as contained in the resolution establishing the Secretariat;

-81. Welcomes the report of the Bureau on the assessment of the Secretariat and the recommendations contained therein;
+77. Welcomes the report of the Bureau on the assessment of the Secretariat and the recommendations contained therein; $^{20}$